zenml-io/zenml-projects/zen-news-summarization/README.md

 SDK](https://docs.zenml.io/starter-guide/pipelines).
 As you can observe in this example, it is not only used to define your steps and pipelines but also to access/manage the resources and artifacts that you interact with along the way.
-This makes it significantly easier for our users to build their applications around ZenML.
+This makes it significantly easier for you to build their applications around ZenML.

-- **The extensibility**: ZenML is an extendable framework.
+- **The extensibility**: ZenML is an extensible framework.
 ML projects often require custom-tailored solutions and what you get out of the box may not be what you need.
 This is why ZenML is using base abstractions to allow you to create your own solutions without reinventing the whole wheel.
 You can find